maxxxuu/pymarlzooplus/README.md

 *George Papadopoulos, Andreas Kontogiannis, Foteini Papadopoulou, Chaido Poulianou, Ioannis Koumentis, George Vouros.
 An Extended Benchmarking of Multi-Agent Reinforcement Learning Algorithms in Complex Fully Cooperative Tasks, AAMAS 2025.*

-If you use PyMARLzoo+ in your research, please cite the following:

 ```tex
 @article{papadopoulos2025extended,
   title={An Extended Benchmarking of Multi-Agent Reinforcement Learning Algorithms in Complex Fully Cooperative Tasks},